Is your dog suffering from itches?

 In this blog post, we explore how to help your itchy dog with much-needed healing relief.

 The first thing to remember here is that – Itching is a symptom, not a disease!

-1. Allergy – One of the major cause of itching in dogs can be allergy due to parasites (fleas or ticks), environmental allergens (such as pollens, grasses or plants), chemicals used to cleanse homes) or food allergies caused due to some new foods or treats.
+1. Allergy – One of the major causes of itching in dogs can be allergy due to parasites (ticks or fleas), environmental allergens (such as pollens, grasses or plants), chemicals used to cleanse homes) or food allergies caused due to some new foods or treats.

 2. Skin infections – Like humans, dogs too can suffer from eczema or Fungal irritants like ringworm.